ABBREVIATED INTRODUCTORY

 Veiseh Research Group

-Occurring in nearly 40% of breast cancer survivors, lymphedema is a painful condition that occurs when lymph nodes are removed and the body’s plumbing is essentially disrupted.
+Occurring in nearly 40% of breast cancer survivors, lymphedema is a painful condition that occurs when lymph nodes are removed and the body’s plumbing is disrupted.
 With essential elements of the lymphatic system removed, the body cannot properly dispose of excess fluid and waste.
 The result is swelling, infection and even disfigurement.
 There is no cure for lymphedema.
 The symptoms are managed through lymphatic massage, bandaging, compression garments or a costly and invasive surgery to transfer lymph nodes from other areas of the body.

 Martha’s solution proposes a cell therapy platform, delivered via hydrogel, that recruits and regrows lymphatic vessels, routing them toward healthy lymph nodes.
 The hydrogel is placed just under the skin in a minimally invasive procedure.